victorgzv/blog/_posts/2018-11-15-Skin Detection.md

 ![_config.yml]({{ site.baseurl }}/images/markers.png)

 Watershed algorithm identifies those regions we don’t know if they are background or the desired skin colour.
 After using this function we know which areas are skin regions and which are background.
-So we have created marker (it is an array of same size as that of original image, but with int32 datatype) and label the regions inside it. [ 1]
+So we have created a marker (it is an array of same size as that of original image, but with int32 datatype) and labelled the regions inside it.
+[1]

 ```python
 cv2.watershed(I,image_marker32)